 I realize that my grueling and painful journey has brought me to a place of clarity and happiness.

 In my darkest hour, I found myself and my purpose.

-And most importantly, this place of confusion and darkness helped me understand and appreciate the light.
+And most importantly, this lowest point in my life helped me understand and appreciate the light.

 Are you going through turbulent times in your life?
-If you’re facing a breakup, divorce or failed business or frustrating career, read on to learn how you can move forward even when you can’t see any light or hope.
+If you’re facing a breakup, divorce, failed business, or a frustrating career, read on to learn how you can move forward even when you can’t see any light or hope.